Chart Color Schemes

 Kalkallo is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Kalkallo's dwelling structure, as per the latest Census, was 97.7% houses and 2.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Kalkallo stood at 5.1%, with mortgaged dwellings at 73.2% and rented ones at 21.7%.
-The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $400, compared to Melbourne metro's $390.
-Nationally, Kalkallo's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+Kalkallo's dwellings were predominantly houses at 97.7%, with other types such as semi-detached homes, apartments, and others making up the remaining 2.3%.
+This is notably different from Melbourne metropolitan area's composition of 67.9% houses and 32.1% other dwellings.
+Home ownership in Kalkallo stood at 5.1%, with mortgaged properties at 73.2% and rented ones at 21.7%.
+The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $400 compared to Melbourne metro's $2,000 and $390 respectively.
+Nationally, Kalkallo's mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing